What Is Auth-as-a-Service? The Complete Guide

 - "Login with Google uses OAuth."
 Technically it uses OpenID Connect on top of OAuth 2.0 — and the distinction is load-bearing.
 Naïve OAuth "pseudo-authentication" via

 /meendpoints has enabled multiple historical vulnerabilities (see Okta's What the Heck is OAuth). - "SAML is legacy."
 Partly.
 SAML 2.0 remains required in regulated verticals (ERP systems, government, healthcare integration) and in any enterprise deployment older than roughly 2018.
-OpenID Connect is the greenfield choice; SAML is the compatibility layer.
+OpenID Connect is the greenfield choice — its JSON/JWT, REST-based flows fit the native, single-page, and API clients that SAML's XML and browser-redirect bindings were never designed for, and they sidestep the XML Signature Wrapping and canonicalization attack class that still surfaces in SAML libraries.
+SAML is the compatibility layer for older or regulated systems, not an insecure protocol.

 - "OIDC and OAuth 2.1 are the same."
 No. OAuth 2.1 consolidates OAuth 2.0's best practices and removes insecure flows; OpenID Connect is the identity layer.
 A full modern stack speaks both — OAuth 2.1 for delegated authorization and OIDC for identity assertions.